Updated: Feb 27

 By changing our perspective and bringing our awareness to a point where we see even the most negative experience as an opportunity for growth, we begin to see the joy in the constant motion and change of life as it is all a way to bring us closer to peace.
 To do this, we should not dismiss those that are joyful out of fear that they don't understand us - and instead embrace their joy as a catalyst to help guide us in the right direction.

 Avoiding emotions, repressing negative feelings and projecting fake positivity blocks the natural flow of energy in our bodies and results in constriction and stress.
-But by consciously choosing to see each experience as a lesson that can take us deeper into the subconscious layers of ourselves is the practice of Yoga.
-To unite the emotional, physical and mental body -- to create an equilibrium between our movement, breath, and awareness is how we bring ourselves home.
+But by consciously choosing to see each experience as a lesson that can take us deeper into the subconscious layers of ourselves is the practice.
+To unite the emotional, physical and mental body -- creating an equilibrium between our movement, breath, and awareness is how we bring ourselves home.

-Happiness does not come easily.
-It takes daily dedication, practice, tears, inner work, coaching, healing, constant evaluation and even perhaps a complete unraveling of who you thought you were.
+Reprogramming the mind takes an inner dedication to step into presence.
+It takes self awareness, deep inner work, and perhaps a complete unraveling of who you thought you were.
 It takes more strength than anything else I have ever done in my life.
 When we think of Yoga we think of an exercise class, this is not only not the goal, it isn't even the journey.
 The Yogic lifestyle is one that can bring us back to a state of inner resilience, freedom, strength, and purpose through physical, mental, emotional, and spiritual reform.

 Let's begin by supporting and lifting each other and remembering that we are all going through internal changes and struggles despite what it might look like from the outside.
 And honouring these changes because if we weren't we would never grow.
 I am eternally grateful to my years of darkness for they have led me here, to a life where I have a purpose.
 To a life where I can practice and teach and grow deeper into my heart every day and share that with others.